-If candidate was opposed in the annual school election, did not file a preelection report for the annual school election, and was involved in a runoff election, the final report for the annual school election covers all campaign activity through May 24, 2022.
+If candidate was opposed in the annual school election, filed a preelection report for the annual school election, and was involved in a runoff election, the final report for the annual school election covers all campaign activity from February 25 through March 5.

-\ Effective July 27, 2021, the campaign finance laws were amended by Act 737 of 2021 to require a candidate to file an annual C&E report for each year in which a candidate is not listed on a ballot for election.
+\ Effective July 27, 2021, the campaign finance laws were amended by Act 737 of 2021 to require a candidate with remaining campaign funds to file an annual C&E report for each year in which a candidate is not listed on a ballot for election.
 The annual report is required to be filed no later than 15 days after the end of the year.
+A candidate is not required to file an annual report if he or she did not have remaining campaign funds from a previous election and has not received contributions or made expenditures in excess of five hundred dollars (\$500).